kontainapp/km/docs/vms_packer_in_ci_and_more.md

 also `test-box-upload` and `product` are useful goals there - take a look

+#### CI for vagrant boxes and AMI creation

+No CI support for this yet.
+There are issues https://github.com/kontainapp/km/issues/1276 and https://github.com/kontainapp/km/issues/1196 for resurrecting `make release`, hooking it to nightly build, and adding box/ami creation there.

+#### Credentials

+This process needs SP_* environment vars are set to authenticate to Azure (see build.md doc, 'login-cli' chapter).
+It also needs environment vars (or secrets, if running in CI)

+* GITHUB_TOKEN - personal token authoring clone/checkout from github
+* VAGRANT_CLOUD_TOKEN - personal token authorizing delete/create boxes on vagrantcloud for username `kontain` , password is Kontain WiFi password `SecureF...`.
+In CI, it the token is already in the secrets for github.com/kontainapp.

 ## Phases on moving to easier VM management and KM testing

 0. PR https://github.com/kontainapp/km/pull/1275 with packer files for test, building base images, and this document